 To be clear, I have nothing against traditional publishing.
 If the right opportunity came across my own desk, I'd absolutely consider it.
 But it's critical to know how it all really works in order to make the best decision for you and your book.

-If you haven't read the first article in this series, which gives a high-level explanation of the 3 most popular types of publishing (traditional, vanity, and self-publishing), you can read that article here.
+If you haven't read the first article in this series, which gives a high-level explanation of the 3 most popular types of publishing (traditional, hybrid, and self-publishing), you can read that article here.

 Let's now explore the pros and cons of the traditional publishing approach.